rein-m/financialstatsmodels/README.md

 BARCH stands for Bayesian Autoregressive Conditional Heteroskedasticity, and it is a statistical model used to estimate the volatility of financial returns over time, which can be used to assess risk and inform investment decisions

-RSI is a Relative Strength Index.
+RSI is a Relative Strength Index, which are used to show strength of a (mostly US) traded equity, ETF, or future relative to past performance.